Sintra-Portugal.com

 Insight: By now, you may be needing the toilet.
 There are some in the paid section of the Moors castle, but there are some free ones (which are a good standard) on the road opposite the entrance to the castle, about 300m from the São Pedro church.
 To reach them, follow the path to the Pena Palace.

 We highly recommend visiting the Castelo dos Mouros.
-It is a fascinating ancient castle and there are amazing views from the top of the castle's battlement (466m high).
+It is a fascinating ancient castle and there are amazing views from the top of the castle's battlements (466m high).
 A typical visit lasts one hour, the entrance fee is €12 and the castle will always be much quieter than the overly busy Palácio da Pena.

 Castelo dos Mouros Sintra